rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/exchange_web_server_pushsubscription.md

   This option should contain a URL under the attacker's control.
 This is where the Exchange will try to authenticate.

+  **The PASSWORD option**
+  This can be either the password or the NTLM hash of any domain user with a mailbox configured on Exchange.

 ## Scenarios

   This module can be used to make a request to the Exchange server and force it to authenticate to a URL under our control.